arduino/docs-content/content/cloud/iot-cloud/tutorials/11.nodered/nodered-intro.md

 - Search for "Email".
 - From the shown results, install **"node-red-node-email"**.

-Next, drag the email node from the pallette menu on the left side into the editor.
+Next, drag the email node from the palette menu on the left side into the editor.
 Double click on the node, then enter an email to send the data to, as well as your email information to send the data from.

 ![Email node](./assets/nodered-08.png)